OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ## Agenda for July 12, 2023 call

-This month Elizabeth Samuel, a senior technical writer at Microsoft, will be presenting the top five validation errors that occurred between the time period of March - May 2023.
+This month, Elizabeth Samuel, a Senior Technical Writer at Microsoft, will be presenting the top five validation errors that occurred between the time period of March - May 2023.

 ## Previous calls